fawn1e/SillyTavern-Charites-ru/README.md

 # Important Note
 This is a Russian translation/localization for the Russian-speaking community.
 I didn't touch the code — only translated the text for Russian-speaking users.
-If you're an author: your work is really helpful and insipiring, thank you so much for creating it.
+If you're an author: your extension is really helpful and inspiring — thank you so much for creating it!.
 If anything looks wrong or if you'd like me to change something, please reach out to me on Telegram: @fawn1e

 # Charites — Мастерская стилей ✨